mgold95/mgold95.github.io/_posts/2016-10-31-a-tale-of-two-wainos.md

 # The Games

-I choose to compare Wainwright's outings on May 12 and July 16.
+I chose to compare Wainwright's outings on May 12 and July 16.
 On May 12, Wainwright pitched 5 innings giving up 11 hits and 7 runs to the Angels lineup.
 The St. Louis Post
 Dispatch commented, "The start was not what the Cardinals or Adam Wainwright